Whiteblock/wb-beam/Test_Plan.md

 which define the variable to be tested.

 (_Note_: The numbers listed below are subjected to change)

+## Transaction Test Options:
+- Streaming Requests: Continuously and consistently sending transactions one at a time
+- Batch Requests: Periodically sending batch of transactions.

 ### Series 1: Number of Miners